farhanaugustine/NovelObject_Interaction_YOLOv8/README.md

 Customization

-You can customize the script by changing the following parameters:
+You can customize the script by changing the following parameters for each script:

     video_path: The path to the video file.
     model_path: The path to the YOLO model weights file.